 How to Write Your First Resume

 Resume writing is never easy.
-Resumes are, in many ways, a form of sales.
-You are trying to highlight your best features, experiences, and achievements in order to convince someone you have never met to call you and ask you to come in for a job interview.
-Even those with decades of experience find it challenging to create a resume that pops.
+In many ways, resumes are a form of sales.
+In one document, you must highlight your best experiences and achievements all to convince someone that you have never met to call and invite you to a job interview.
+Even with decades of experience, many find it challenging to create a resume that pops.

-But it can be especially challenging if it is your first resume.
-If you need help writing your first resume, use the following steps to make sure that you are writing one that represents you best.
+Writing your first resume is especially challenging.
+If you need help preparing your first resume, use the following steps to make sure that you are writing one that represents you effectively.

-Before you even begin your resume, you should see if you can find a job you want to apply for.
-The secret to writing a great resume is to tailor your resume to the job you are applying for.
+Before beginning your resume, find a job posting that interests you.
+The secret to writing a great resume is to tailor your resume to the position being offered.
 If the job description asks for someone with knowledge of Microsoft Excel, and you know Microsoft Excel, then you will want to mention it.
 Without a job to apply to, you may not know what skills and experiences to mention.

-One of the most important strategies to creating a successful resume is to focus on the absolute best achievements in your history.
-Ask yourself – if you could only name a few facts and experiences about you to get the job, what would they be?
+The most important tip when creating a successful resume is to focus on the absolute best achievements in your work history.
+Ask yourself – if you could only mention a few facts and experiences about yourself to get the job, what would they be?
 This is where you’ll really want to focus on impressing your prospective employer.

-You want to list off your best possible attributes and work/educational history, but you also want to limit it to your absolute best achievements.
-“Lesser” achievements that are nice to mention but may not help you get the job will only drown out the more important experiences you have.
-There are keywords that your employer listed in the job description, grab those and use all of them that are relevant to your experience and skills.
+You want to list your best attributes and work/educational experiences, but you also must limit it to your absolute best achievements.
+“Lesser” achievements that are nice to mention but may not help you get the job, will only drown out the more important experiences you have.
+There are keywords that your employer listed in the job description, grab those and use one that is relevant to your experience and skills.

 Review resume templates and sample resumes to get a better idea of what your resume should look like.
 It is best to stick to chronological resumes – traditional resumes used by most job applicants.
 Use those resumes as a reference to create your own.